-Coming soon - our rosehip replenishing balm, which was created for Dr. Naidu’s patients to help repair the skin barrier following surgical and invasive procedures.
-We’ve selected oils high in polyunsaturated fatty acids, including pomegranate and sea buckthorn which have been shown to be more effective in lipid barrier repair.
-Olive and argan oils have been shown to promote wound healing, while sunflower and arnica have been included to reduce bruising and retain moisture.
+Now available - our rosehip replenishing balm, which was created for Dr. Naidu’s patients to help repair the skin barrier following surgical and invasive procedures.
+We’ve selected oils high in polyunsaturated fatty acids, including pomegranate, rosehip, and sea buckthorn which have been shown to be more effective in lipid barrier repair.
+Olive and argan oils have been shown to promote wound healing, while sunflower and arnica have been included to help reduce bruising and retain moisture.

 - Baroni A, Buommino E, De Gregorio V, et al. Structure and function of the epidermis related barrier properties.
 Clin Dermatol 2012; 30: 257-262.